 - Surface grinding

 - Heat treatment

-As you’d expect, the factories are ISO 9001- 2008 accredited, use Japanese quality systems like 5S, Kanban, Kaizen, have Lean Manufacturing and ERP systems to optimize and control drawings, documentation and work flow.
+As you’d expect, the factory is ISO 9001- 2008 accredited, use Japanese quality systems like 5S, Kanban, Kaizen, have Lean Manufacturing and ERP systems to optimize and control drawings, documentation and work flow.
 This creates efficiency and consistency in the manufacturing process.

 We could have saved money and sandcast our gearbox cases, but we chose CNC milling as we wanted the ultimate in strength and preciseness.
 Our gearbox casings start off as 60 kg blocks of billet 7075-T6 aluminum alloy.
 The robotic repeatability of the CNC machines allows us to reduce some of our tolerances down to just 5 microns.
 CNC milling creates a surface you simply cant get with casting.
-There’s no rough sand cast marks, no ridges and valleys, no pin holes, just a mirror smooth finish.
+There’s no rough sand cast marks, no ridges and valleys, no pin holes or porosity, just a super smooth CNC finish.

 Our race transmissions contain only the highest quality precision components, controlled to finite tolerances, using only the highest grade of materials with documented monitored and controlled processes.